 We will always ensure you authorise additional costs before they are incurred and keep you informed if costs are likely to exceed the estimate we have given.

-Please see our Guide on Settlement Agreements for more details.
+Please see our Pocket Guide on Settlement Agreements for more details.

 “I would absolutely recommend Geoffrey Leaver Solicitors to anyone seeking Employment Law advice, their professionalism is excellent and they are very efficient and appreciated all their advice.”
 AM, Settlement Agreement.